-- Neighbours, local communities, landowners and other stakeholder confirm that there are no conflicts on the land.
+- Neighbours, local communities, landowners, and other stakeholder to confirm that there are no conflicts on the land.

-- Relevant staff/ workers confirm that they are aware of health and safety procedures and have participated in training.
+- to confirm that they are aware of health and safety procedures and have participated in training

-- Relevant staff/ workers confirm that there are no issues with lack of labour contracts, or other contractual violations.
+- to confirm that there are no issues with lack of labour contracts, or other contractual violations.